 When using Instagram hashtags for business in 2018, your most important goal is create content that inspires engagement.
 In order to keep your engagement rates high, you need to learn how to use hashtags effectively.

-There are new rules for Instagram hashtags in 2018 that affect how your followers find and view your content.
-If your hashtags do not abide by these rules, your page will become a ghost town and your marketing campaign will flop.
+There are new rules for Instagram hashtags in 2018 that affect how your followers find your account and view your content.
+If your hashtags do not abide by these rules, your page will become a ghost town and your Instagram marketing strategies will flop.

 #1.
 Relevant Instagram hashtags are more important than before

-Because Instagram users are able to use the new “Don’t Show for This Hashtag” option to block irrelevant and uninteresting content from their feed, it is a must that your hashtags are captivating and intriguing.
-It is even more important that your hashtags is relevant to the topic you are posting about.
+Because Instagram users are able to use the new “Don’t Show for This Hashtag” option to block irrelevant and unwanted content from their feed, it is a must that your hashtags are captivating and intriguing.

 Even more, Instagram uses an algorithm that will detect the inconsistency and a red flag will be raised and your account could be negatively affected.